Writing an Abstract

 Some starting points to look for summer research/enrichment opportunities:

-Summer Programs (emphasis on traditionally minoritized students)
+Summer Programs (emphasis on minoritized students)

 Summer Programs (with a link to those for non U.S. citizens or permanent residents)